sherrillmix/ifnDynamicsModels/README.md

 The code depends on the R package `rstan` available from CRAN (`install.packages('rstan')`) and was run in R version 3.4.4 with `rstan` version 2.23.
 The code can take a fair bit of resources and computational time so a fairly fast server would be best for rerunning.

 This code should generate analysis result files in the `out` directory.
-Example output is available in the `exampleOut` directory.
+Example output is available in the `exampleOut` directory and shown below.

 ## Longitudinal IFN resistance dynamics
 ![Dynamics of HIV-1 IFN resistance in 10 patients](exampleOut/Fig._2.png)